voxpupuli/puppet-proxysql/README.markdown

 The name of the mysql client package in your package manager.
 Defaults to undef

 ##### `manage_hostgroup_for_servers`
-Determines wheter this module will manage hostgroup_id for mysql_servers.
+Determines whether this module will manage hostgroup_id for mysql_servers.
 If false - it will skip difference in this value between manifest and defined in ProxySQL.
 Defaults to 'true'

 ##### `mysql_servers`